MONICA-Project/ttn-bridge-project/README.md

 [Checkout this repo](#Checkout) and run: `msbuild /p:Configuration="Release" /p:Platform="Any CPU" /p:OutputPath="./bin/Release/" "TTN-Bridge/TTN-Bridge.sln"`

-You must have `mono-complete` and `libmono-posix4.0-cil` installed
+You must have `dotnet-sdk-3.0` installed

 If you want to have deb files run `cd TTN-Bridge/TTN-Bridge/dpkg` and `bash make-deb.sh armhf` that you can install with `sudo dpkg -i armhf-ttnbridge_x.x-x.deb`

 ### Prerequisite

-On Windows you need C# Runtime 4.7.2, on linux you need Mono, installation instructions are available [here](https://www.mono-project.com/download/stable/#download-lin-debian).
+You need C# .NET Core 3, installation instructions are available [here](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-debian10).
 You need only setup apt.

 If you install the deb packets, it will check and install all dependencies.